-Provide a clear alternative volume-control and peak-rate control strategy for areas with poorly drained soils or areas with geologic restrictions.
-Butler County has a substantial number of potential limitations to infiltration facilities: fragipans, shallow bedrock, Hydric soils, floodplains, and documented problem areas.
+Provide a clear alternative volume control and peak rate control strategy for areas with poorlydrained soils or areas with geologic restrictions.
+Washington County has a substantial number of potential limitations to infiltration facilities: shallow bedrock, hydric soils, floodplains, and documented problem areas.
 Section 7 provides a recommended procedure for sites with these limitations.